 Meet the guys who contribute to YOB via our blog and podcasts, and feel free to email any of us!
 We’d love to hear from you.

-When I’m not wandering away, I live in Asheville, North Carolina – the Jewel of the Blue Ridge.
+When I’m not wandering, I live in Asheville, North Carolina – the Jewel of the Blue Ridge.
 I’m YOB’s cofounder and editor, and I also host our two podcasts.
-I’ve written a couple books, including a 2013 memoir in which I came out to the world.
+I’ve written a couple books as Thomas Mark Zuniga, including a 2013 memoir in which I first came out.
 Once upon another universe I anonymously blogged about my faith and sexuality under the Xanga username, twoBeckonings.
 I’m an INFJ, Enneagram 4w5, and my spirit animal is the buffalo.
 I love to travel, and my favorite place in the world is the one where coffee and vulnerability meet.

 Reporting LIVE from the tension between hope and reality, between longing and obedience: inveterate single, complete cheeseball, total nerd, bewildered homeowner, serial relaxer, and long-time Jesus-needer.
 I live in Raleigh, North Carolina, and I am a software developer by trade.
 My passion is helping non-straight followers of Jesus discover their place in the body of Christ.
 All my “comfort music” is about being far from home and/or returning home.
 I’m an Enneagram 9 if you’re into that sort of thing.
 I have recently started reading poetry for fun; please send me your recommendations!